 College of Saint Mary's program requires courses from different areas: biological science, behavioral science, core/general education, and occupational therapy.
-Each lab course requires 2 hours per credit/week.
-Clinical/Fieldwork experiences require 4 hours per credit/week.
 Fieldwork experiences play a vital role in the curriculum by providing opportunities for experiential learning.
 Level I fieldwork opportunities are initiated in the third year to begin synthesis of academic concepts into practical application.
 Level II fieldwork/clinical take place in the spring and summer of the graduate year and are arranged by College of Saint Mary's Academic Fieldwork Coordinator.
 All OT students must complete their Level II Fieldwork within 18 months following completion of academic course work.
 Students should prepare to be in the clinic full time and possibly away from Omaha during most of their fieldwork.
 All travel and living expenses incurred are the responsibility of the students.